Save on auto insurance in Dartmouth.

 In developments from Fall 2019, the Halifax Regional Municipality and the Provincial Government made strides in protecting pedestrians and motorists.
 Statistics revealed in the first eight months of 2018 there were 120 vehicle-pedestrian collisions in the municipality with 61% of them happening in a crosswalk.
 To improve safety, Halifax has installed what is referred to as “advanced pedestrian lights” at six high-pedestrian traffic intersections in the City, five in Halifax and one in Dartmouth.
 A green pedestrian “walking man” signal comes on for several seconds before the traffic light turns green.
 In this way, pedestrians are given a head start to proceed forward into the crosswalk and be seen.

-A few facts about auto insurance in Dartmouth.
+A few facts about car insurance in Dartmouth.

 - The average age of auto insurance policyholder in Dartmouth is 36